HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_rs_sidecar_log.md

     ```

-The custom sidecar container also works with a single log file as well.
-Just need to mention the absolute file path to the `logFilePath` and the script will expose the logs from that file only.
+The custom sidecar container works with a single log file as well.
+You need to specify the absolute file path in `logFilePath` for the script to expose the logs from that file.

 !!!example "Example:"
     The following example starts a new sidecar container and exposes the logs from a single file (mentioned with the absolute file path in the argument).